F*A*C*T - Facility for the Analysis of

 Polytechnique (the engineering faculty of the Université de Montréal) by Professors Arthur

-D. Pelton & Christopher W. Bale who still remain
+D. Pelton & Christopher W. Bale.

 In addition to training engineers and scientists, the mandate of the CRCT is undertake research and development of thermodynamic models and data for different types of phases and solutions, techniques for estimating phase diagrams of multicomponent sytems, and methods for representing and calculating complex chemical equilibria.
 The Centre actively participates in contractual, grant and applied research projects often in collaboration with industry, government and university groups from other countries.
-Currently there are about 20 people (students, professors, support staff) working in the Centre.
+Typically there are about 20-30 people (students, professors, support staff) working in the Centre.
 A principal activity of the CRCT is the the promotion and development of F*A*C*T.

 In the 1990's F*A*C*T evolved into PC-based programs.
 FACT-DOS (1994) offered unlimited access to the software and databases.
 FACT-Web (1996) provided interactive demonstration modules through the Internet at the CRCT.
 The Windows® version FACT-Win (1999) offered a fully integrated thermochemical database system that coupled proven software with self-consistent critically assessed thermodynamic data.
 By this time F*A*C*T had expanded well beyond chemical metallurgy and was being employed in other fields of chemical thermodynamics by pyrometallurgists, hydrometallurgists, chemical engineers, corrosion engineers, inorganic chemists, geochemists, ceramists, electrochemists, environmentalists, etc.